Filming in Hobart

 How to apply

 We require a filming permit application to be submitted a minimum of one week before filming.
-Any applications received within one week, may not be approved.
+If your filming date(s) is within a week, please call 03 6238 2890 to check if your application can be processed at short notice.

 You can apply for a permit by completing the application to conduct commercial filming and photography form online.